1st Edition of the School in

 IMPORTANT INFORMATION CONCERNING THE Covid-19

-Due to the current worldwide situation due to the Covid-19 pandemic, the School can be attended either in presence or in on-line mode.
-More precisely:
+Due to the current worldwide situation due to the Covid-19 pandemic, the School can be attended only in on-line mode.

 We gratefully acknowledge the contribution of various sponsors for financial support.
 In particular, the School is supported by: